Speaker in Dubuque: MLK 'spoke for those who did not have a voice'

 “He challenged us to hear the voices of the marginalized, the voices of those who were disenfranchised,” Rah said.
 “It’s a very important message for us today.”

-Today is Martin Luther King Jr. Day, a federal holiday honoring the late civil rights leader, who was born on Jan.
+Martin Luther King Jr. Day is a federal holiday honoring the late civil rights leader, who was born on Jan.
 15, 1929, and assassinated in 1968.

 A theology professor and author from Chicago, Rah said King’s efforts to bring about equality were not limited to a single community.